-In June 2020, in connection with our plan to reduce operating expenses, we entered into an amendment to the employment agreement with Mr. Hasija that governs the current terms of his employment with us.
-Pursuant to his amended agreement, Mr. Hasija agreed to a 20% reduction in base salary for a term of one year, resulting in a base salary of \$320,000 until June 1, 2021, at which time his base salary will increase to \$400,000.
-Further, under his amended agreement, Mr. Hasija is eligible to receive an annual target performance bonus of 35% of the greater of his gross base salary and \$400,000, is entitled to a retention bonus of \$80,000 if Mr. Hasija's employment continues through June 1, 2021 or if he is terminated prior to such date without cause.
-In addition, Mr. Hasija is entitled to an additional retention bonus of \$20,000 if Mr. Hasija's employment continues through the earlier of a change in control (as defined in the 2019 Plan) or December 31, 2021.
+Under the terms of his agreement, as further amended in June 2020, Mr. Hasija is eligible to receive an annual target performance bonus of 35% of the greater of his gross base salary and \$400,000 and he received a retention bonus of \$80,000 as his employment continued through June 1, 2021 or if he is terminated prior to such date without cause.
+In addition, Mr. Hasija received an additional retention bonus of \$20,000 as his employment continued through December 31, 2021.
 We also granted Mr. Hasija options to purchase up to an aggregate of 115,000 common shares in connection with the execution of his employment agreement amendment.

-In December 2020, the Compensation Committee approved, effective January 1, 2021, a merit increase to Mr. Hasija's base salary to \$412,000 and an annual target bonus of 35% of his gross base salary.
+For 2022, Mr. Hasija's annual base salary was \$425,000 and target annual performance bonus was 35% of his annual base salary, as determined by the Board in its sole discretion.
+In February 2023, the Compensation Committee approved, effective January 1, 2023, a merit increase to Mr. Hasija's base salary to \$437,750 and an annual target bonus of 35% of his gross base salary.

-Agreement with Francis Plat
+Agreement with David Bharucha

-We entered into an employment agreement with Dr. Plat, our Chief Medical Officer, in April 2014 that governed the terms of his employment with us prior to April 2019.
-Pursuant to his prior agreement, Dr. Plat was entitled to an annual base salary of C\$300,000, was eligible to receive an annual target performance bonus of, as a percentage of his gross base salary, 25% for 2018, and was granted an option to purchase up to 34,769 common shares.
-In May 2017, our Board approved an increase to Dr. Plat's annual base salary to \$330,000.
+We entered into an employment agreement with Dr. Bharucha, our Chief Medical Officer, in February 2022.
+Pursuant to his agreement, Dr. Bharucha was entitled to an annual base salary of \$445,000, was eligible to receive an annual target performance bonus of 40% of his gross base salary, and was granted an option to purchase up to 330,000 common shares.